brunopk/docs-linux/proxmox/README.md

 </br>

-## Creating a new VMs
+## Creating a new VM

 To create a new VM :

 1. Go to *local > ISO* through the local storage entry on the left panel.
 2. Click Download from URL and use an official Debian ISO.

-If you cannot resolve package URLs during Debian installation (or any Linux distro):
+**If package URLs cannot be resolved during Debian installation (or any Linux distro)**:

 1. Open Console > no VNC`
 2. Switch to the Debian installer console with Ctrl+Alt+F2`
 3. Set DNS:

     ```bash
-    echo "nameserver 10.1.1.6" > /etc/resolv.conf
+    echo "nameserver 8.8.8.8" > /etc/resolv.conf
     ```
 4. Verify resolution with `ping google.com`.
 5. Return to the installer with Ctrl+Alt+F1